kjolley/BIGSdb_documentation/curator_guide.rst

 Select isolate from drop-down list
 ==================================
-To upload sequence data, click the sequences batch add (++) link on the curator's main page.
+To upload sequence data, click the sequences batch add (++) sequence bin link on the curator's main page.

 .. image:: /images/curation/upload_contigs.png

-Select the isolate that you wish to link the sequence to from the dropdown list box.
+Select the isolate that you wish to link the sequence to from the dropdown list box (or if the database is large and there are too many isolates to list, enter the id in the text box).
 You also need to enter the person who sent the data.
 Optionally, you can add the sequencing method used.

 Paste sequence contigs in FASTA format in to the form.